ender1311/minions_store/README.md

 User can browse different departments of the store through the navbar.
 User can add items to the cart.
 User can remove individual items from the cart or remove all items from the cart.
 Responsive elements helps user know quantity of items that have been added.
-Purchase is done via stripe.
+Purchase is done via stripe API
+Added client side fetch request to backend server upon initiating purchase Added server.js which accepts http post request from the client side.

-Theme: It is based on the Minions characters created by Illumination.
+Minions characters created by Illumination.
 [![Product Name Screen Shot][product-screenshot]](https://ender1311.github.io/minions_store/dist/)